Graduate Assistantships At Culver-Stockton College

 Students must meet all the conditions listed below in order to remain in an assistantship position:

 - Maintain a 3.0 or higher in the respective graduate program.

-- Be enrolled in a minimum of 6 hours of graduate-level coursework during a regular semester.
+- Be enrolled in a minimum of 6 hours of graduate-level coursework during the fall and spring semesters.

 - Perform graduate assistantship position responsibilities.

 - Adhere to standards of professional ethics and abide by the policies and procedures listed in the Employee Handbook.

 Open Graduate Assistant positions are posted to the right.
 Read the position descriptions carefully.

 To apply for an assistantship, please submit the required application materials to the Dean of Graduate & Professional Studies Belle Cowden firstname.lastname@example.org.